hth313/OS4/doc/glossary.rst

 .. glossary:: Mainframe

 The name HP used internally for the HP-41 firmware.
-(Normally it means a very powerful computer.)
+Normally it means a very large (and at the time it was modern) powerful computer.

 .. glossary:: MCODE